reframe-hpc/reframe/docs/howto.rst

 and install again, as we have over-written the bin!

 .. code:: bash
+# In case of problems with pip, first clean the `external` directory with `rm -rf external`
    ./bootstrap.sh

 And then reframe will again be in the local ``bin`` directory: